givenmnisi6/CMPG323-Project-3-34292748/README.md

 In our day and age, millions of applications have been developed and are frequently utilized.
 The capacity of a developer to read and understand code is more significant than their ability to produce code.
 An ASP.NET Core MVC Web Application is handed in that will need to be enhanced and improved.
 Architectural patterns must be understood as well as pay specific attention to implementing coding principles and design patterns.

 ## Manual
-- Stakeholders will be able to use the App service by clicking the following link : <a href="https://cmpg323-project-3-34292748.azurewebsites.net">CMPG323-Project-34292748</a></li> or alternatively they can download the code from my GitHub repository and execute it from Visual Studio.
+- Stakeholders will be able to use the App service by clicking the following link : <a href="https://cmpg323-project-3-34292748.azurewebsites.net">App Service</a></li> alternatively they can download the code from my GitHub repository and execute it from Visual Studio.
 - When they execute it, it will lead them to their desired browser.
 - You will find the Home, Register, Login tabs.
 - Whereby they must register before utilizing it.